 - Baby Planet: The Clangers' home world.

-- British Brevity: Despite running from 1969-1972, only 26 episodes and a special were ever made.
+- British Brevity: Despite running from 1969-1972, only 26 episodes and a special were originally made.
 On top of that, each episode was only eight minutes long.
+Subverted as of the revival, which brings the series up to an extra 100+ episodes plus 3 more specials.

 - Humans Are the Real Monsters: The Clangers once attempted to go to Earth in a rocket, but changed their minds when they saw, through a telescope, what a horrible place it was.
 The episode's opening narration described Earth and humans as a pretty rotten bunch of people as well.